redis/docs/content/integrate/redis-data-integration/ingest/architecture.md

 lifecycle (initial cache loading and change streaming)
 - A [Prometheus](https://prometheus.io/)
 endpoint to supply metrics about RDI
-- A REST API to control the node.
+- A REST API to control the VM.

 The *management plane* provides 2 tools to let you interact with the control plane.
 Use the CLI tool to install and administer RDI